RocketChat/Workshop.Apps.Development/README.md

 - Node.js v20.18.1
 - Unix-based OS (Linux, macOS, WSL2)

+### Pre-requisites

+1. Join the Workshop server workspace shared in the workshop room.
+2. Join the room `#challengechat` in the workshop server.
+> **Hint**: Find the room under the **Directory** tab in the left sidebar.
+3. Note down the server URL and your credentials (username and password) for the workshop server.

 ### Part 1: Deploying Your First Rocket.Chat App
 In this part, you'll learn how to deploy a summarization app and implement a slash command.